-Everyone has the right to be treated with dignity and respect in our classroom, and we are committed to making that happen.
-But this not only means your instructors treating you with respect, but also you treating each other that way.
-Psychology is the study of our own minds, including aspects of our minds that are not always comfortable to consider: While some of our lectures involve cute baby videos and popular music, others confront issues such as mental illness, drug abuse, and discrimination.
-These topics are not only sensitive in their own right but also real for many members of our class: You may know someone - or be someone - who has experienced depression, addiction, or unfair treatment due to your race, gender, or sexuality.
-Please try to approach such topics with maturity and sensitivity.
+Everyone should be treated with dignity and respect in our classroom.
+This not only means your instructors treating you with respect, but also you treating each other that way.
+Psychology is the study of our own minds, including aspects of our minds that are not always comfortable to consider: While some of our classes involve cute baby videos and music, others confront issues such as mental illness, drug abuse, and discrimination.
+These topics are sensitive as it is, and also real for many members of our class: You may know (or be) someone who has experienced depression, addiction, or unfair treatment due to your race, gender, or sexuality.
+Please approach such topics with maturity and sensitivity.

 If you ever have concerns in this course about harassment, discrimination, or unequal treatment, I invite you to contact me or the TAs.
 I promise to take your concerns seriously and to seek mutually acceptable resolutions and accommodations, and raising such issues will never impact your grade.
-You may also share concerns with our Department Chair, the Director of Undergraduate Studies, the Assistant Dean for Diversity and Inclusion (Darlene Saporu, dsaporu@jhu.edu), or the Office of Institutional Equity (oie@jhu.edu).
-In handling reports, we will protect your privacy as much as possible; but please know that faculty and staff are required to report information in some cases (e.g. sexual harassment).
+You may also share concerns with our Department Chair, the Director of Undergraduate Studies, the Assistant Dean for Diversity, Equity, and Inclusion (Araceli Frias-Ohane, afrias3@jhu.edu), or the Office of Institutional Equity (oie@jhu.edu).
+In handling reports, we will protect your privacy as much as possible; but please know that faculty and staff are required to report information in some cases (e.g., sexual harassment).